 We are already witnessing the death of shortwave radio transmissions.
 Worldwide shortwave broadcast begins with high-powered and expensive transmitters, elaborate antenna systems to transmit the shortwaves, require trained technicians to maintain not only the transmitters and operate them, but also the antenna systems connected to them.

 While high-powered shortwave transmissions can reach almost around the world – given ideal atmospheric conditions – the receiver must have shortwave radios.
-Not too many places in the world will one find someone carrying around a portable shortwave radio.
+Not too many places in world will one find someone carrying around portable shortwave radio.
 People – even in second and third-world countries have mobile phones now.
 They can access the Internet and tune into tens-of-thousands of radio stations all over the world.

 “Hold on to your butts.”

 In the image above that’s me over to the left.
 I am a retired US Federal employee where I served for more than 22 years as an Instructional Systems Developer/Technical Instructor, IT Specialist (Networks), and Foreign Service Officer (FSO).
 The photo above was taken when I was an FSO in Sao Tome and Principe, West Africa for three years.
 I was out and about visiting, chatting, and sharing with the local villagers.
 That was a wonderful and beautiful day!
 The children never saw themselves in a video.
 The smiles on their faces say it all.

 Prior to becoming at federal employee, It is United States Air Force of twenty years.
 I am a Veteran.
 At great experience.
 I traveled to many countries and made many friends.